Those of us who keep chickens know that not all eggs are created equal.

 Rats can be a huge problem, if you see them in daylight then you have a large infestation.
 Using bait stations that cannot be accessed by larger animals is the safest and most effective way to deal with them.

-Possums are opportunists and excellent tick control agents so they are a useful creature.
+Possums are opportunists and excellent tick control agents so they are useful creatures.
 They are usually easy to catch using a large fishing net and can be safely removed.

 Blood On Eggs